 Prenups Protect Both Parties

 A good prenup should protect both parties.
-Unfortunately, the person asking for it is usually more well off financially, and their interest lies in protecting their financial assets.
-But the lower earner also needs to protect themselves, especially if children enter the picture.
+Unfortunately, the person asking for it is usually better off financially, and their interest lies in protecting their financial assets.

 Pregnancy Impacts Women

 The biological aspects of having children will never be equal.
 Only women bear the burden of pregnancy and breastfeeding.
-Ensure the prenup protects the mother’s health and wellness during pregnancy and recovery.

 Decide upfront if someone will stay home with the kids, and ensure the prenup protects that person by providing them a stipend, ensuring they get their own funded retirement account, and ensuring an equal split of earnings during this period.

-Far too many men see their stay-at-home wives as an appliance, not a person sacrificing their own careers and earnings to raise children.
+Far too many men see their stay-at-home wives as an appliance, not a person, sacrificing their own careers and earnings to raise children.
 Far too many women trust their husbands to have their best interests at heart, only to be thrust into poverty when he brings home a younger model.

 Even Working Moms Suffer